SE-PRG/azmitool/Commands.md

 Here is the overview of all `azmi` commands and their arguments.
 You can run `azmi <command> --help` in your terminal to display help for any of the commands.

+## Common arguments

 These are the arguments shared amongst all commands listed below.

+`--help`

+Optional bool argument.
+Use this argument to get help about specific command right in your terminal.

 `--identity`

 Optional String argument.
 Client or application ID of managed identity used to authenticate.
 Example: 117dc05c-4d12-4ac2-b5f8-5e239dc8bc54

 `--verbose`

 Optional boolean argument.
 By default commands display short, Linux style error message.
 If this argument is specified, then command will produce more verbose error output.